-New arrivals looking to settle down in the River City will be pleased to know that Jacksonville offers a huge range of housing for just about every budget.
-Most newcomers tend to rent initially while they find their feet and get a feel for the city and its neighbourhoods, before settling on a more permanent situation.
-The renting process is fairly standard and in line with what one would expect in most major US cities.
+New arrivals looking to settle down in Jacksonville will be pleased to know that the city offers a huge range of housing for just about every budget.
+Most newcomers tend to rent initially while they find their feet and get a feel for the city and its neighbourhoods before settling on a more permanent situation.

-Those who do decide to buy property in Jacksonville further down the line will find that Jax has great investment potential.
-Not only is the city's property market robust but the city continues to attract more and more people each year, which in turn increases the demand for housing.
+Those who do decide to buy property in Jacksonville further down the line will find that the city has great investment potential.
+Not only is the property market robust but the city continues to attract more and more people each year, which in turn increases the demand for housing.

 Prospective residents will find that the standard of accommodation in Jacksonville is generally quite good.
-Most buildings are well-maintained and property sizes are more generous than in more densely populated US cities.
-New arrivals searching for their new home will have a range of options to choose from, including apartments, condos and larger houses.
+Most buildings are well maintained and property sizes are more generous than in more densely populated US cities.
+New arrivals searching for a new home will have a range of options to choose from, including apartments, condos and larger houses.

 These are modern self-contained units within a larger building, and can be found all over Jacksonville.
 They tend to be one of the most affordable options, and are a particularly popular choice within the downtown area where space is limited.